 - Sexual Abuse Awareness Training appropriate for program employees, volunteers and caregivers

-- Sample forms for applications, references and interviews as part of the Skillful Screening Process
+- Training for screening personnel and sample forms for applications, references and interviews, as part of the Skillful Screening Process

-- Safety Policy and Procedure forms that dovetail with Sexual Abuse Awareness Training
+- Safety Policies and Procedures that dovetail with Sexual Abuse Awareness Training

 "As former law enforcement officers, we understand the risks associated with sexual abuse of children.
-HOPE Farm implemented the 5-Part Safety System designed by MinistrySafe, and we are convinced that the environment at HOPE Farm is safer for the youth we serve, as well as the staff.
+HOPE Farm implemented the 5-Part Safety System designed by Abuse Prevention Systems, and we are convinced that the environment at HOPE Farm is safer for the youth we serve, as well as the staff.
 We highly recommend that any entity serving children put similar measures in place."

 Are you ready to